gioelecrispo/gioelecrispo.github.io/content/blog/a-novel-writing-order-recovery-approach-for-handwriting-specimens.md

 ## Why Writing Order Recovery?
 Before clarifying what Writing Order Recovery is, let's give some context.

-In the area of ​digital signature verification, there is the problem of evaluating the authenticity of a writer based on the writing.
+In the area of digital signature verification, there is the problem of evaluating the authenticity of a writer based on the writing.
 Now, if the signature is digitally acquired (**online writing**), we have access to a lot of information, as it is possible to record all the movements that the writer makes.
 If the signature has been acquired analogically (**offline writing**), i.e. on paper using a pen, the task becomes